 1 Contributing factors for false and misleading information about mustelids

-1.1 Scaremongering and sensationalism
+1.1 Sensationalism and glamorising

 1.3 They are often misidentified and overgeneralised